 I found this old linen skirt jammed in the back of my closet and felt like it was a great refashion opportunity.
 Sometimes it’s best to just turn old clothes into something new.
 In this beginners sewing tutorial, we will refashion an old skirt into sleeveless top.

 For this old skirt into top refashion, the three tiered linen skirt was perfect.
 However, a transformation can be applied to other skirt styles as well.
 For more inspiration, search through these refashion skirt into top projects.

 I felt like this sleeveless top was perfect for a warm sunny day.
 The tiered structure looks great as a top, and the linen material drapes nicely on the body.

 Choose this DIY sleeveless top upcycle, or fall in love with another design to work with.
 Either way, we have you covered with up-to-date styles and fashion trends.

-Learn how to transform your old clothing.
+Learn how to upcycle clothes so that you can transform old items into trendy clothing.
 By following the steps in these upcycled clothing tutorials, you will be able to completely redesign your old clothes into fashionable wardrobe pieces.
-Its extremely rewarding to make your own DIY fashion.
+It’s extremely rewarding to make your own DIY fashion.